Support » Creating Great Content for Synthesia

 Drag songs into the editor, fill out the information boxes.

 When you first open the metadata editor, you should notice a large, empty Songs box.
-Find your MIDI files in Windows Explorer (or OS X's Finder), highlight them, and drag them to the song box.
+Find your song files in Windows Explorer (or OS X's Finder), highlight them, and drag them to the song box.
 Their names should appear in the list.

 Now you can start adding details.
 Selecting a song should enable all the boxes on the right.
 Here is a brief description of each:

 Of course everything here is optional.
 If you're only interested in adding something like finger hints, leave these boxes blank and skip to the next section.